jvorhauer/monitoring-valves/README.md

 # metrics-valve

-Tomcat 7 Valve to gather timing metrics on requests.
+Tomcat 7 Valve to gather timing metrics on requests and report the gathered timings to the console or graphite.
+Or both.

-NB: Mainly based on the AccessLogValve class.

-Each request that arrives at the Tomcat instance with this Valve added to server.xml is timed.
+*Each* request that arrives at the Tomcat instance with this Valve added to server.xml, is timed.

 ## server.xml